-As of December 31, 2022, the face value of our consolidated debt was approximately \$8.5 billion (excluding unamortized discounts and debt issuance costs of approximately \$46 million), substantially all of which was at fixed interest rates.
-We are exposed to market risk due to the short-term nature of our commercial paper borrowings and the floating interest rates on our credit facilities.
-Our results of operations, cash flows and financial position could be adversely affected by significant increases in interest rates above current levels.
-Additionally, increases in interest rates could adversely affect our merchant activities by increasing interest costs associated with the storage of hedged crude oil and NGL inventory.
-In addition, distributions on our Series B preferred units accumulate for each distribution period at a percentage of the liquidation preference equal to the applicable three-month LIBOR (or, if discontinued, a substitute or successor rate determined by the calculation agent), plus a spread of 4.11%.
-Further, the trading price of our common units may be sensitive to changes in interest rates and any rise in interest rates could adversely impact such trading price.
+As of December 31, 2022, the face value of PAA's consolidated debt was approximately \$8.5 billion (excluding unamortized discounts and debt issuance costs of approximately \$46 million), substantially all of which was at fixed interest rates.
+PAA is exposed to market risk due to the short-term nature of its commercial paper borrowings and the floating interest rates on its credit facilities.
+PAA's results of operations, cash flows and financial position could be adversely affected by significant increases in interest rates above current levels.
+Additionally, increases in interest rates could adversely affect PAA's merchant activities by increasing interest costs associated with the storage of hedged crude oil and NGL inventory.
+In addition, distributions on PAA's Series B preferred units accumulate for each distribution period at a percentage of the liquidation preference equal to the applicable three-month LIBOR (or, if discontinued, a substitute or successor rate determined by the calculation agent), plus a spread of 4.11%.
+Further, the trading price of PAA's common units may be sensitive to changes in interest rates and any rise in interest rates could adversely impact such trading price.

-Changes in currency exchange rates could adversely affect our operating results.
+Changes in currency exchange rates could adversely affect PAA's operating results.

-Because we are a U.S. dollar reporting company and also conduct operations in Canada, we are exposed to currency fluctuations and exchange rate risks that may adversely affect the U.S. dollar value of our earnings, cash flow and partners' capital under applicable accounting rules.
-For example, if the U.S. dollar appreciates against the Canadian dollar, the U.S. dollar value of our Canadian dollar denominated earnings is reduced for U.S. reporting purposes.
+Because PAA is a U.S. dollar reporting company and also conducts operations in Canada, it is exposed to currency fluctuations and exchange rate risks that may adversely affect the U.S. dollar value of its earnings, cash flow and partners' capital under applicable accounting rules.
+For example, if the U.S. dollar appreciates against the Canadian dollar, the U.S. dollar value of PAA's Canadian dollar denominated earnings is reduced for U.S. reporting purposes.

-Our business requires the retention and recruitment of a skilled workforce, and difficulties retaining and recruiting our workforce could result in a failure to implement our business plans.
+PAA's business requires the retention and recruitment of a skilled workforce, and difficulties retaining and recruiting its workforce could result in a failure to implement PAA's business plans.

-Our operations and management require the retention and recruitment of a skilled workforce, including engineers, technical personnel and other professionals.
-We and our affiliates compete with other companies both within and outside the energy industry for this skilled workforce, and other employers may be able to offer potential employees higher salaries, more attractive benefits or work arrangements or opportunities to work in industries with greater perceived status or growth potential.
-If we are unable to (i) retain current employees; and/or (ii) recruit new employees of comparable knowledge and experience, our business could be negatively impacted.
-In addition, we could experience increased costs to retain current employees and recruit new employees.
+PAA's operations and management require the retention and recruitment of a skilled workforce, including engineers, technical personnel and other professionals.
+PAA and its affiliates compete with other companies both within and outside the energy industry for this skilled workforce, and other employers may be able to offer potential employees higher salaries, more attractive benefits or work arrangements or opportunities to work in industries with greater perceived status or growth potential.
+If PAA is unable to (i) retain current employees; and/or (ii) recruit new employees of comparable knowledge and experience, PAA's business could be negatively impacted.
+In addition, PAA could experience increased costs to retain current employees and recruit new employees.

-An impairment of long-term assets could reduce our earnings.
+An impairment of long-term assets could reduce PAA's earnings.